Connecting...

 What is most important to you in a new job?

 Until you interview your CV is the only document you have to describe your skills and experience.
-Despite all the resources available to candidates (CV templates, CV advice online etc.) some qualified accountants still cannot prepare good CVs.
-Your CV should do you justice and describe all relevant experience you have built up over your training contract.
-If you are unsure about CV layout or what to include then speak to a recruiter directly and they can help you with this process.
+Until you secure an interview, your CV serves as the primary document to showcase your skills and experience.
+Despite the availability of resources like CV templates and online advice, preparing a strong CV can still be challenging for some qualified accountants.
+Ensure your CV accurately represents the relevant experience gained during your training contract.
+If you're uncertain about the layout or content, consult a recruiter who can assist you in this process.
 In general your CV should be clear, concise, easy to read and very informative (facts and figures).
 If you have trained in audit list the different clients you have audited and describe their size (turnover, number of employees etc.) and industry sector.
 Recruiters see hundreds of CVs from Big 4 candidates every year and most CVs look very similar – what distinguishes one from the other is the different clients that you have worked on.
 Your audit clients will also be the first thing employers will look at when reviewing your application along with your educational record.

 In certain cases your recruiter may get you to tailor your CV for an application to a specific role – this will significantly increase your chance of securing an interview.

-Meeting with a recruiter in person will be much more beneficial that just having a phone call with them.
-At an initial meeting you can have an open and honest conversation around what kind of job you actually want.
-This should result in you only being put forward to jobs you would be genuinely interested in rather than being submitted to ten different jobs just because your skill set is desired by the client.
+Meeting with a recruiter in person offers more benefits than a mere phone call.
+In an initial meeting, you can have an open and honest conversation about your desired job and preferences.
+This ensures that you are only considered for roles that genuinely interest you, rather than being submitted to multiple positions solely due to your skill set.
 Applying to jobs of no appeal to you is a waste of the recruiter’s and the client’s time and does not reflect well on you either.
 By meeting with the recruiter at the beginning of your job search you will also distinguish yourself from the other hundred candidates coming out of training contracts at the same time.
 A good recruiter will also be able to match you to a company environment that will suit your personality as well as your skill set.

-Don’t wait for someone to approach you – be proactive and contact a recruitment consultant yourself.
-It is nice to be approached about a job and feel as though you are being headhunted for a specific role, however often the recruiters with the most jobs for you will not have the time to search through LinkedIn for hours to find suitable candidates.
-By registering your details with a good recruitment consultant you will ensure that you are kept aware of all suitable job opportunities that may arise.
+Don't wait to be approached by recruiters; take a proactive approach and contact them yourself.
+While being headhunted for a specific role is appealing, recruiters with the most relevant opportunities might not have the time to extensively search LinkedIn.
+By registering with a reputable recruitment consultant, you'll stay informed about suitable job openings.
 Even if you are not looking for a role immediately the best way to find out about good jobs is by having a relationship with the recruiter that will be speaking to these companies.
 Also, recruiters that have worked with companies for a number of years tend to be able to influence clients into meeting candidates that they have met and can personally recommend.

 By applying to a job through an agency you should be able to gain a competitive advantage over applicants that apply directly.
 Your recruiter will be able to give you advice about the company, the work environment, the hiring manager and also be able to conduct interview preparation with you.
 They will also be able to keep you better informed of the timelines involved in the process and will be able to ensure the hiring manager makes a quick decision if you are interviewing with a couple of different companies.

 Naturally the salary you attain in a new job is an important factor when making your decision about what company to join.
-Luckily as a qualified ACA accountant in Dublin you can expect to receive a good salary in the current market.
+As a qualified ACA accountant in Dublin's current job market, you can expect a competitive salary.
 Companies in different industries pay different various salaries so have a look at salary guides for an idea of what you may be eligible for.
-Sometimes companies will offer lower salaries at first but with a view to increasing your remuneration and benefits as you progress whereas other companies will offer a higher salary initially but will offer no salary increase or no room for career progression over the next three years.
-Be open minded regarding salary and listen to the advice of your recruitment consultant as well as from fellow colleagues, managers etc. The first job you take outside of practice is an important decision and taking a short term view in terms of salary expectations may not be the best move in the longer term.
-Also, in reality a couple of grand difference in salary is going to make little difference to your monthly take home pay.
+Some companies may offer lower initial salaries with a clear path for increased remuneration and benefits as you progress.
+Others might provide a higher starting salary but limited opportunities for career advancement over the next few years.
+Maintain an open-minded approach and seek advice from your recruitment consultant, colleagues, and managers.Taking a short-term view of salary expectations may not be in your long-term best interest, as slight differences in salary will have minimal impact on your monthly take-home pay.

 Should I take a contract job?

-I plan on going travelling after my training contract ends
+Can I go travelling after my contract ends?

 On completion of a training contract or within a year of qualifying, a large percentage of accountants will go abroad to travel or to work.
 Depending on your personal circumstances you may be better off staying in your current practice for six months before going away whereas in the majority of cases it may be good to try and get 6-12 months industry experience before going away as this will make your CV look more marketable when you decide to return to Ireland.
 Of course this is dependent on individual circumstance and jobs on offer.